alexut/browse-together-mcp/README.md

 *   **Type Safety:** Uses Zod for robust validation of incoming commands.
 *   **Page Resilience:** Handles cases where browser tabs might be closed externally.
 *   **Persistent Profile:** Uses a persistent browser profile stored in the user's config directory.

+Note: Currently supports Mac OS, but can be extended to other platforms with minor changes.

 ## Core Components